ibm-cloud-docs/speech-to-text/output.md

 ### Performance considerations for speaker labels
 {: #speakerLabelsPerformance}

 As noted previously, the speaker labels feature is optimized for two-person conversations, such as communications with a call center.
-Because of this optimization, you need to consider the following potential issues with the feature's performance:
+Therefore, you need to consider the following potential performance issues:

 -   Performance for audio with a single speaker can be poor.
 Variations in audio quality or in the speaker's voice can cause the service to identify extra speakers who are not present.
 Such speakers are referred to as hallucinations.
 -   Similarly, performance for audio with a dominant speaker, such as a podcast, can be poor.
 The service tends to miss speakers who talk for shorter amounts of time, and it can also produce hallucinations.